sueszli/llvm-to-air/PROMPT.md

     * Ensure variable names are semantic.
     * Crucial: Do not change behavior, only structure.
 * Final Verify: Run `make test` one last time.

 ---

-## Code Quality Standards

-To avoid "messy code," you must enforce the following:

-1. Regex Hygiene: Avoid loose .* matches.
-Use specific capture groups.
-Comment complex regex patterns.
-2. Fail Fast: If an LLVM instruction is unrecognized, raise a clear NotImplementedError or descriptive exception rather than generating broken AIR code.
-3. Modularity: Do not write monolithic parsing loops.
-Break handlers for specific instructions (e.g., add, store, icmp) into distinct logical blocks or functions.
-4. Idempotency: Ensure the script produces deterministic output for the same input.

-- Obvious Code > Clever Code
-- Maximize Locality: Keep related code together.
-Define things near usage.
-Minimize variable scope.
-- Centralize Control Flow: Branching logic belongs in parents. leaf functions should be pure logic.
-- Guard Clauses: Handle checks first, return early, minimize nesting.
-- Functions: Do one coherent thing (ideally <70 lines).
-Prefer lambdas/inline logic over tiny single-use functions.
-- Decompose Conditionals: Use named variables to simplify complex `if` conditions.
-- Naming & Comments:
-    - Comments explain *why*, not *what*; use lowercase single lines.
-ASCII illustrations are welcome.
-- Paradigm Balance:
-    - Functional: Prefer pure functions (data in, data out) and immutability for logic.
-    - Procedural: Use direct loops and local mutation when simpler or significantly more performant.

----